disonchang/RHtyper/README.md

    * Estimated coverage depth of the WGS data
    * Output prefix.
 The prefix added to the output files
 2. Other adjustable parameters/options:
    * Gene for typing.
-User can select to type only RHD or RHCE gene
+User can select to type only *RHD* or *RHCE* gene
    * Reference sequence.
 User can provide customized genome reference sequence to be consistent with the one used for alignment
    * Cutoff of alternative read number.
 The lower bound of read number with alternative nucleotide to call variant
    * Allele linking database.
-User can provide customized RHD-RHCE allele linking information to improve the accuracy of the typing.
+User can provide customized *RHD*-*RHCE* allele linking information to improve the accuracy of the typing.
 If not specified, RHtyper will use linking information from ISBT database
    * Allele population frequency database.
 User can provide allele population frequency information to improve the accuracy of the typing.
 If not specified, RHtyper will use internal database
    * Verbose level.
 Level of log details to report.